seanharrington256/WildIris_tutorial/README.md

 * Side note: when working in Bash, file extensions are often only used for human convenience and programs will typically not automatically add a file extension.
 I added `.txt` here so that I know this is a text file (albeit an empty one).
 We could leave the extension off or use any arbitrary extension and most programs that read text files will still read this file just fine.

 Here we have to supply an argument to `touch` to tell it what to name the file.
-If we run `ls`, we should now see what file listed.
+If we run `ls`, we should now see that file listed.
 I personally prefer to always run `ls` with some additional options as:

 `ls -ltrh`